My daughter recently turned three and before her birthday, I extensively searched the internet for great birthday gift ideas for three-year-old girls.

 This is a great game to help your three-year-old practice counting.
 It’s a cooperative game (no one wins or loses) that encourages turn-taking which is a necessary skill for kids to learn at this age.

 It takes about 10 minutes to play one game.
 Ten minutes is about my three-year-old’s limit for focusing on one task right now so it’s perfect!

 Farms aren’t your thing?
 Peaceable Kingdom has a large selection of different themed board games geared toward young kids.

 2. Mini Scooter

 Three-year-olds are active little people.
 They are also learning a lot of new physical skills.
 A scooter is a great way to help your three-year-old work on gross motor skills and practice balance and coordination.

-We got my daughter this Melissa and Doug wooden multi-level dollhouse for Christmas this past year.
+We got my daughter this Melissa and Doug wooden, multi-level dollhouse for Christmas this past year when she was two and a half.
 She has recently started playing with it a lot more.